Sculptor - Artist - Educator

 There is always something happening around the studio!

-Also in the works are a series of cast iron bags which will have steel "ropes" tied around them.
+work in progress - a series of cast iron bags which will have steel "ropes" tied around them.
 Each rope will be manipulated to look as if it is interacting with the human body and weighing it down or holding it back.
 The bags represent those things that weigh us down, cause anxiety or stress, and ultimately are things that we should let go of.
-This series is titled "Let that Shit Go" and will include one bag who's rope appears to have been severed.
+This series is titled "Let that Shit Go" and will include one bag who's rope appears to have been severed!